RolandDreger/web-components/note-list/README.md

 **`<inline-note index="Begeja et al., 2010">`**`Bugeja, Michael and Daniela V. Dimitrova (2010).
 Vanishing Act: The Erosion of Online Footnotes and Implications for Scholarship in the Digital Age.
 Duluth, Minnesota: Litwin Books.
 ISBN 978-1-936117-14-7`**`</inline-note>`**

+If notes have the same index, only one list entry is created, but one backlink for each of them.

 ## Style (Document CSS)
 ### Custom properties